 Who will be on Team Illinois?

-The Team Illinois Committee will name 8 boys and 8 girls to Team Illinois in late 2026.
+The Team Illinois Committee will name eight boys and eight girls to Team Illinois in late 2026.
 Athletes earn their way onto the team through outstanding competitive performance during the 2026 season.
-Selection criteria will be announced in January 2026.
+The point system will be utilized to determine the team; however, one boy and one girl may be chosen at the discretion of the Team Illinois Committee.

 Do you need to be an Illinois resident to be part of Team Illinois?

 Yes.
-Only players who are Illinois residents are eligible for Team Illinois.
+Only players who are U.S. Citizens and Illinois residents are eligible for Team Illinois.

 What are the age requirements to be part of Team Illinois?